 Foreclosures in New York are judicial, which means process begins when the bank files a lawsuit against the defaulting borrower in court.

-Preforeclosure notice.
-Until January 14, 2020, for owner-occupied properties, New York law requires the foreclosing bank to send a notice to the borrower at least 90 days before starting the foreclosure.
-(Beginning in 2020, this preforeclosure notice requirement will only apply to certain high-cost, subprime, and non-traditional home loans.)
+For an owner-occupied, one to four family dwelling, or a condominium unit, New York law requires the foreclosing bank to send a notice to the borrower at least 90 days before starting the foreclosure.
 (N.Y.
 Real Prop.
 Acts.
 Law § 1304).

 After the foreclosure starts, the court schedules a foreclosure settlement conference to happen within 60 days after the bank files proof of service with the court clerk.
 At the conference, the borrower and the bank get an opportunity to negotiate way to avoid foreclosure.